 Turkish forces 'neutralize' 9 PKK terrorists in northern Iraq

-Turkish security forces "neutralized" nine PKK terrorists in northern Iraq, the National Defense Ministry said on Sunday, Azernews reports, citing Anadolu Agency.
+Turkish security forces "neutralized" nine PKK terrorists in northern Iraq, the National Defense Ministry said on Sunday.

 The terrorists were targeted by an airstrike in the Operation Claw-Lock zone, the ministry said on Twitter.